 Bryant Jenkins is the father of Sydney (Class of 2024; 5th Grade) and Madison (Class of 2030; Preschool).
 Bryant attended high school in the New Orleans metropolitan area and moved to the SF Bay Area with his wife Liyun Li in 2011.
 Bryant is a Principal at Sperry Capital, an infrastructure financial advisory firm.
 Prior to that he was a project finance consultant and public finance banker for KPMG, UBS and Stone & Youngberg.
 Bryant has a B.A. in Economics from Columbia University and a M.B.A. from Stanford University’s Graduate School of Business.

 He previously served as Treasurer for Foundation for a College Education, an East Palo Alto nonprofit dedicated to increasing the number of students of color who graduate from four-year colleges.
 He is a committed member of the CAIS community and an adherent to the school’s mission.
 Bryant and Liyun strongly believe in the invaluable intrinsic benefits that accrue from bilingual education.
-Bryant is a member of the Facilities Committee and serves as secretary of the NCIS Sub-Committee.
+Bryant is a member of the Facilities Committee and the NCIS Audit Committee and serves as secretary of the NCIS Sub-Committee.

 Paul Kocher grew up in Corvallis, Oregon and received a B.S. in biology from Stanford University.
 Excitement about the technology industry sidetracked his plan of becoming a veterinarian, and he became a cryptographer instead.
 Paul’s technical work includes co-authoring the SSL 3.0 protocol (which encrypts web connections when the “lock” icon is shown) and many other projects related to Internet and device security.
 He founded the company Cryptography Research, Inc. in 1995, which became a division of Rambus when it was acquired in 2011.
 He also co-founded ValiCert, has advised multiple technology start-ups, and was elected to the National Academy of Engineering in 2009.
 Paul is honored and excited to serve on the CAIS board for many reasons, including the school’s unique role in fostering bridges between the U.S. and China, which he hopes will be a foundation for global friendships, business relationships, and diplomatic relations in the years ahead.

-Paul chairs the Facilities Committee and serves on the NCIS and NCIS Audit Committees.
+Paul chairs the Facilities Committee and serves on the Finance Committee as well as the NCIS and NCIS Audit Committees.